GustavoCostaW/ngc-pagination/README.md

       })
 ```

-Or if change_after property is true you can update the view 2s 'simulating a request'
+If change_after property is true you can update the view after 2s 'simulating a request'

 ```Typescript
       // passing (paginationEvents)="events($event)" to listener ngc-pagination events